CIRCL/PyCIRCLean/README.md

 # How to contribute

-We welcome contributions (including bug fixes, new code workflows) via pull requests.
-We are interested in any new workflows that can be used to improve security in different organizations.
+We welcome contributions (including bug fixes, new example file processing workflows) via pull requests.
+We are particularly interested in any new workflows that can be used to improve security in different organizations.
 If you see any potential enhancements required to support your sanitization workflow, please feel free to open an issue.
 Read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 # License